NIH Ends Future Funding to Study the Health Effects of Climate Change - Schwartzreport

 While it’s unclear whether the climate guidance will impact active grants and lead to funding terminations, the directive appears to halt opportunities for future funding of studies or academic programs focused on the health effects of climate change.

-“This is an administration where industry voices rule and prevail,” said Dr. Lisa Patel, executive director of The Medical Society Consortium on Climate and Health, a coalition of […]
+“This is an administration where industry voices rule and prevail,” said Dr. Lisa Patel, executive director of The Medical Society Consortium on Climate and Health, a coalition of medical professionals that […]

-Of course!
-Another example of this administration harming Americans.
-They have already harmed health care, human rights, our safety, education, the environment, our nation’s safety by diminishing our place in NATO, and the list is much longer than this!
-Why are no Republicans standing up to this?
-Is their office more important than our country?
-Apparently!
+If this doesn’t get the attention of Americans living in areas that are flooding, having fires, having drought, excessive heat, etc. then I don’t know what else can wake them up!
+This administration, mainly No.2, is so evil, so cruel, so stupid beyond belief.
+I guess the majority of Americans are just sitting there with their mouths open and not knowing what to do or not realizing how dangerous this is to the whole country!